OneNishitRathod/DocIntellect/README.md

 - The web interface allows you to interact with your documents seamlessly, making it easy to extract insights and answer queries based on your data.

-# License
+## License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributors

+- Nishit Rathod